SEALTECH INDUSTRIES

 Control Joint Filling for Industrial & Commercial Facilities

 Industrial floors experience constant stress along joint edges.
-Without professional filling, repeated traffic leads to:
+Without professional control joint filling installation, repeated traffic leads to:

 • Joint edge spalling